esharmony/next-mui-darkmode-starter/README.md

-### Next.js MUI 5 Dark Mode Theme Starter Repository
+## Next.js MUI 5 Dark Mode Theme Starter Repository

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-You can see a running version [here](https://next-mui-darkmode-starter.vercel.app/)
+You can see a running version [here](https://next-mui-darkmode-starter.vercel.app/) You can see the running storybook [here](https://61aca31959c236004a9851ba-emcwgcpgzl.chromatic.com/)

-Some of the configuarations for this project, for prettier and husky was written following [this post](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js) by Paulin Trognon
+Some of the configuarations for this project, for prettier and husky etc was written following [this post](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js) by Paulin Trognon

-The application is set up the following features.
+### The application is set up the following features.

-Next.js with Typescript
+- Next.js with Typescript
-Dark theme with Material UI 5
+- Dark theme with Material UI 5
-Storybook with dark theme available globally from the Storybook toolbar Storys will have dark theme applied with no extra configuration needed.
+- Storybook with dark theme available globally from the Storybook toolbar
+- Storys will have dark theme applied with no extra configuration needed.
-Storyshots (snapshots automatically generated from storybook stories) configured Jest configured
+- Storyshots (snapshots automatically generated from storybook stories) configured
+- Jest configured

 ## Getting Started